 But what really makes tacos tacos is the seasoning and up until 2 or 3 years ago, we were using the packets from the spice aisle at the grocery store when I actually looked at the sodium content on the package and almost had a figurative stroke.
 We immediately switched over to a salt-free mix from Penzeys which was ok but it was missing something – ummm, salt – and I found that I was just adding too much to achieve the right taste.
 This taco seasoning recipe was conveniently attached to the creamy taco mac that we adore and it was only natural for us to use the seasoning on regular tacos since the taco mac is such a big hit around here.
 The recipe below yields enough for four batches of tacos (using 1lb ground meat per batch) but you can easily double or triple the amounts to save yourself some time in the future.
 You can find all of the ingredients in your local grocery store but I highly recommend checking out places like Penzeys or The Spice House to arm yourself with larger quantities at much lower prices than you’ll find in the grocery store.

-Combine all ingredients in a small bowl.
-Store in an airtight container.
+- Combine all ingredients in a small jar or airtight container.

-To use: Use 2 to 2 1/2 tablespoons of taco seasoning in place of a packet of store-bought taco seasoning.
-Combine 2 tbsp cornstarch with 1 cup cold water and stir to dissolve cornstarch.
+- To use: Use 2 to 2 ½ tablespoons of taco seasoning in place of a packet of store-bought taco seasoning.
+Combine 2 tablespoons cornstarch with 1 cup cold water and stir to dissolve cornstarch.
 In a large saute pan set over medium-high heat, brown 1lb ground beef, turkey or chicken, add seasoning and cornstarch-water mixture, and simmer over low heat until liquid has thickened.